vishalxl/nostr_console/README.md

 docker run -it nostr_console_remote start
 ```

 Do keep security/privacy factors in mind.
 The link is basically a online backdoor into the local terminal.
+Related info [here](https://github.com/vishalxl/nostr_console/discussions/18)

 # Use